pmunts/libsimpleio/README.txt

      * All composite types are passed by reference.
      * int32_t is used wherever possible for int and bool arguments.

-   All of the wrapper functions are declared between _BEGIN_STD_C and _END_STD_C for C++.
-Binding modules are provided for [5]Ada, [6]C#, [7]Java, and [8]Free Pascal.

-   Source code files for Ada, C++, C#, Java, and Free Pascal that define OOP (Object Oriented Programming) classes for libsimpleio are also provided.
-Since libsimpleio is intended for general utility, as a matter of policy these classes will provide interface and device services, but not any platform dependent services.
+   All of the C wrapper functions are declared between _BEGIN_STD_C and _END_STD_C for C++.
+Binding modules are provided for Ada, C++, C#, Java, and Free Pascal.
+Additional source code libraries are provided for Ada, C++, C#, Java, and Free Pascal that define OOP (Object Oriented Programming) classes for libsimpleio.

 News